 - The word “password” (not joking)

-People just don’t realize how important it is to have a secure unique password.
+People just don’t realize the importance of having a secure unique password.
 Keyword being unique.
 So many people have the SAME password on every website because that’s the only way they can remember their logins.
 Let me give you a secret, people who use the same password over and over again are a hacker’s DREAM!

-All it takes is one breach on one website and you’re in big trouble.
+All it takes is one breach on a website, and you’re in big trouble.
 Let me give you an example:

-Now fast-forward 3 years.
-That company is mostly out of business because that’s how most of those shops go… their site is left online but hasn’t been updated in 3 years, so their security is super weak.
+Now fast-forward three years.
+That company is probably out of business because unfortunately, that’s how most of those shops go… their site is left online but hasn’t been updated in 3 years, so their security is super weak.
 Their site gets hacked… OH NO!
 WHATEVER WILL YOU DO??
 You don’t care because you haven’t used that site in 3 years and will never use it again.
 Oh well, right?
 WRONG.

-The hackers take that information they stole and then they run the username/email and password combos against all the major banks, online stores (amazon, walmart, etc.), and social media sites.
-What are the chances that the username/password combo is going to work on at least one of those??
+The hackers take the information they stole, and then they run the username/email and password combos against all the major banks, online stores (Amazon, Walmart, etc.), and social media sites.
+What are the chances that the username/password combo will work on at least one of those??

-Next thing you know, you’re waking up to overdraft charges from your bank because your checking and savings account are all the sudden at zero balances… Don’t be that guy.
+Next thing you know, you’re waking up to overdraft charges from your bank because your checking and savings accounts are all the sudden at zero balances… Don’t be that guy.

 Pass-patterns to the rescue!

-Now a requirement for my passwords is that I want to be able to not rely fully on a password manager like LastPass (which I do love) to save all my passwords in case I can’t access LastPass for any reason.
+Now a requirement for my passwords is that I want to be able to not rely entirely on a password manager like LastPass (which I do love) to save all my passwords in case I can’t access LastPass for any reason.
 So, I came up with a way to memorize passwords but still have them be unique and secure.
-Here’s teh breakdown.
+Here’s the breakdown.

 Use Multiple Words in your Pass-pattern

-For a little additional security, let’s switch those words to Spanish, so they become “Hola Mundo”.
+For additional security, let’s switch those words to Spanish so they become “Hola Mundo”.